 The overtime rules apply whether the employer pays the employee an hourly wage or a salary.
 Employees may be entitled to overtime compensation even if they receive a salary.
-An employee paid on a salary basis must receive a "fixed" salary of at least $455 per week, regardless of the number of hours worked.
-This means that the employee's pay will not be reduced due to variations in the quality or quantity of her work, nor will it be reduced because of partial-day absences from work (though deductions for missing whole days are generally permissible).
+An employee paid on a salary basis must receive a monthly salary of at least two (2) times the state minimum wage, regardless of the number of hours worked.
+This means that the employee\'s pay will not be reduced due to variations in the quality or quantity of her work, nor will it be reduced because of partial-day absences from work (though deductions for missing whole days are generally permissible).
 If your employer docks your pay for partial-day absences, you may be eligible for overtime pay.
 Even if paid on a salary basis, the employer has the burden of proving that the employee is not entitled to overtime compensation.

 California law requires employers to reimburse employees for expenses incurred to do their job.
 These expenses include, but are not limited to, mileage reimbursement for miles driven, costs associated with the purchase of tools and/or uniforms and telephone bills for calls made while performing the job.

 California law also provides that any agreement to waive a right to reimbursement for expenses incurred on the employee’s behalf is void and unenforceable.

 If an employer requires employees to wear a uniform, the employer must pay for both the purchase and maintenance of the uniform.
 The employer must reimburse the employee for maintenance of the uniform if the employee must either iron or dry clean the uniform.